areynold/accessibility-for-project-managers/PITCHME.md

 Stakeholders often ask for accessibility but only in general terms.

-Stakeholders do see the impact of poor implementation.
+Stakeholders will see the impact of poor implementation.

 ---